kstrassheim/fastapi-reference/README.md

 ## Prerequisites
 Here are the prerequisites that you have to install before running the app
 1. The app requires python3 to be installed on the machine with venv.
 To install it on on Ubuntu (WSL) just type.
-On Windows just install from windows store https://apps.microsoft.com/detail/9PNRBTZXMB4Z?hl=en-us&gl=CH&ocid=pdpshare
+On Windows just install from windows store https://apps.microsoft.com/detail/9PNRBTZXMB4Z?hl=en-us&gl=CH&ocid=pdpshare and download and install NodeJS from official site https://nodejs.org/en/download
 ```
 sudo apt update
-sudo apt install python3 python3-venv python3-pip
+sudo apt install python3 python3-venv python3-pip nodejs npm
 ```
 2. Then clone the repository
 3. Go into the backend folder `cd ./backend`